Attributing Response to Context: A Jensen-Shannon Divergence Driven Mechanistic Study of Context Attribution in Retrieval-Augmented Generation: Attributing Top Relevant Context Sentences via JSD

-Table~\ref{tab:ARC_acc} presents the comparative results, clearly demonstrating that ARC-JSD consistently outperforms Contextcite across all datasets and LLM scales, yielding an average accuracy improvement of approximately 10.7\%.
-Crucially, while Contextcite typically necessitates constructing $n+1=256$ randomly ablated context samples per response-context pair for surrogate model training to achieve a low root mean squared error, ARC-JSD requires only $|\mathcal{C}|$ ablations per pair, a number considerably smaller based on dataset statistics provided in Table~\ref{tab:stat_datasets}.
-Consequently, our method offers substantial computational efficiency improvements, achieving up to 3-fold speedups (See Appendix~\ref{app:compute_time} for details).
-In addition, we utilise GPT-4.1 mini as a judge to compare whether the generated responses of all RAG models are semantically equivalent to the corresponding gold answers from the datasets when context attribution is correct.
-The average accuracy is up to 99.3\% (See Appendix~\ref{app:gpt4_judge} for details.)
+Table~\ref{tab:FLOPs} lists theoretical floating-point operations (FLOPs) for each method, where we follow the assumption from~\cite{kaplan2020scaling,hoffmann2022training}, i.e., one forward pass needs approximately $2PT$ FLOPs.
+ARC-JSD is considerably cheaper than baselines because it pinpoints salient context sentences without back-propagation or iterative token masking.
+ContextCite requires a fixed 32 or 256 forward passes; this is economical only when input contains more than 32 or far more than 256 sentences, respectively, but its context attribution accuracy remains below that of ARC-JSD (see Fig.~\ref{fig:exp_results}(a)).
+Fig.~\ref{fig:exp_results}(a) presents compute-accuracy trade-off on MuSiQue dataset across all baselines and LLM backbones.
+It clearly demonstrates that ARC-JSD consistently outperforms all baselines, yielding an average context attribution accuracy improvement of approximately 10.7\%.
+Although Contextcite-32 is more efficient when $|\mathcal{C}|$ is larger than 32, its attribution accuracy lags behind ARC-JSD.
+Overall, our method offers substantial computational efficiency improvements, achieving up to 3-fold speedups and consistently aligns with Pareto-optimal over multiple orders of magnitude for different LLM backbones.
+In addition, we utilise GPT-4.1 mini as a judge to compare whether generated responses of all RAG models are semantically equivalent to the corresponding gold answers from datasets when context attribution is correct.
+The average accuracy is up to 99.3\% (See Appendix~\ref{app:compute_time} and~\ref{app:gpt4_judge} for details).